nationalarchives/da-dp-holding-verification/README.md

 as it might default to the `test` folder.

 ### Things you should know
+1. You'd need to run this with Python 3.12 or higher
-1. Just because a checksum was matched, doesn't necessarily mean the file that is ingested had the same name
+2. Just because a checksum was matched, doesn't necessarily mean the file that is ingested had the same name
-2. Files that encountered errors are printed at the end but will look normal in the CSV
+3. Files that encountered errors are printed at the end but will look normal in the CSV